Bikeman868/Moq.Modules/README.md

 ## Making mocks available to unit tests
 If you include the assembly containing your mocks in the project that contains the unit tests, these mocks will be available to those unit tests.
-The base class that unit tests derrive from will use reflection to find and load the mocks automatically.
-This means that library authors just need to provide a NuGet package containg mocks, and installing this package into the unit test project will instantly make all the mocks available to unit tests without any additional coding.
+The base class that unit tests derive from will use reflection to find and load the mocks automatically.
+This means that library authors just need to provide a NuGet package containing mocks, and installing this package into the unit test project will instantly make all the mocks available to unit tests without any additional coding.

 ## Writing unit tests